OCA/management-system/mgmtsystem_hazard/README.rst

 To configure this module, you need to:

-* go to Settings > Companies > Companies and select your company
-* in the configuration tab, select the risk computation formulae

-You should also review and customize items of dropdown lists in Management Systems > Configuration > Hazard.
+* review and customize items of dropdown lists in Management Systems > Configuration > Hazard.

 Usage
 =====